wp-plugins/im-login-dongle/readme.txt

 * [New] You can make the IM Login option mandatory for all users
 * Users can now add multiple IM accounts
 * Users can now choose the IM account they want to authorize with
-* Moved session clearer from data liberation to session manager
 * A lot of code rewritten and optimized
 * [Fix] Session time validity bug in settings (could accept all characters)
 * [Fix] Dongle key length bug in settings (could accept all characters)